QuadSpinner/Gaea-Docs/source/Guide/01-Interface/0-Getting-around.md

 ![](/images/ui/Intro-Build.webp)

-Gaea needs to build the terrain to get you the final quality version of the terrain you preview while working in the main interface.
+Gaea needs to build the terrain to give you the final quality version you are previewing while working in the main interface.
 The Build Manager tab allows you to configure the terrain build and use different options to initiate the build.

 At the bottom, you can select the build destination and fire off the build using the @build-swarm.